Navy Yard: Where DC Comes to Play

 Play

-Each icon is designed for clarity at every scale—from mobile screens to oversized banners—and animated for use across social media and digital campaigns.
+Each icon is designed to be used as a texture behind visuals—from digital patterns to oversized banners—and animated for use across social media and digital campaigns.
 The system is modular and extensible, built so the BID team can expand it as the neighborhood continues to grow.

 Website